How to Configure Cisco Switch | Easy Tutorial

-With the above configuration port 1 and 2 are assign a vlan 10 (IT department) & interfaces f3 and f4 are assigned to vlan 20 (HR).
+With the above configuration port 1 and 2 are assigned a VLAN 10 (IT department) & interfaces f3 and f4 are assigned to VLAN 20 (HR).
 You can learn more about inter-vlan routing from Here.

 Assign IP address to Cisco Switch

-You can assign IP address on Cisco switch if your switch have the layer-3 capability.
-If you dont have a layer-3 switch then you can even assign an IP address to vlan interface for management purposes.
-For assigning an IP address to Cisco Switch you need to access the respective interface and then use the following commands:
+You can assign an IP address on the Cisco switch if your switch has the layer-3 capability.
+If you don’t have a layer-3 switch then you can even assign an IP address to VLAN interface for management purposes.
+To assign an IP address to Cisco Switch you need to access the respective interface and then use the following commands: